sykoravojtech/PPOthesis/README.md

 # PPOthesis

 we are on the develop branch

-added feature